dimitra-savvani/Snake-Game/README.md

 This JSON file contains the integer value of the highest score recorded.

 ## Customization
-- Game Speed: The speed of the game can be adjusted by modifying the `time.sleep(0.1)` in the main game loop.
+- Game Speed: The game speed can be adjusted by modifying the `time.sleep(0.1)` in the main game loop.
-- Screen Size: The window size is set to 800x800 pixels by default.
+- Screen Size: Window size is set to 800x800 pixels by default.
 You can modify it by changing the `sc.setup(width=800, height=800)` line in `main.py`.
 - Snake Color: The snake's color is set to white.
 You can change this in the `snake.py` file where each turtle object is created with `self.snake_body[-1].color('white')`.

 ## Future Enhancements